MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 When a new navigation begins, a new navigation ID is assigned.
 For the new navgation, the HTTP server gave the WebView2 control a document.
 This is the "have document" navigation.

+As a part of navigation, the WebView2 control renders the corresponding page (the requested page or an error page, whichever is returned by the HTTP server), and a "success" or "failure" outcome raises a successful or failed `NavigationCompleted` event.

+### Navigations specifically for basic authentication

 There are two kinds of navigations in the flow:
-*  A "server requested authentication" navigation
+*  A "server requested authentication" navigation.
-*  A "server gave the WebView2 control a document" navigation
+*  A "server gave the WebView2 control a document" navigation.

-After the first type of navigation, the server has asked for auth'n and the app needs to try that kind of navigation again (with a new navigation ID).
+After the first type of navigation, the server has asked for authentication and the app needs to try that kind of navigation again (with a new navigation ID).
 The new navigation will use whatever the host app gets from the events arguments response objects.

 An HTTP server may require HTTP authentication.
 In this case, there is a _first navigation_, which has the navigation events that are listed above.
 The HTTP server returns a 401 or 407 HTTP response, and so the `NavigationCompleted` event has a corresponding failure.
 The WebView2 then renders a blank page, and raise the `BasicAuthenticationRequested` event, which will potentially prompt the user for credentials.